retgits/katacoda-scenarios/flogo-cli/step1.md

 We've just started you off with a brand new environment that just has Go installed.
 The grey blocks you'll see through this tutorial mean they are terminal commands which will be executed when you click on them.
 Alternatively, you can also type them in the terminal yourself.

-To get started with the Project Flogo CLI tools you can you can execute two simple commands:
+#### Update GOPATH
+To make sure this tutorial will work completely fine, you'll need to update the `GOPATH`.

+`export GOPATH=/home/scrapbook/tutorial`{{execute}}

+`export PATH=$PATH:$GOROOT/bin:$GOPATH/bin`{{execute}}

+This is needed to make sure you can use the file explorer on the rop right hand side of the screen :)

+#### Get the CLI
-First off, you'll need to go get the Flogo cli `go get -u github.com/TIBCOSoftware/flogo-cli/...`{{execute}}
+You'll need to go get the Flogo cli to work with Project Flogo.
+To do so simply run `go get -u github.com/TIBCOSoftware/flogo-cli/...`{{execute}}

+#### Go dep
-In order to simplify development and building in Go, we are using the gb build tool.
-You can install that by running `go get github.com/constabulary/gb/...`{{execute}}
+In order to simplify dependency management, we’re using the go dep tool.
+The easiest way to get this in your environment is to download the latest binary for your machine.
+You can do that on this environment by running `curl -Lo /home/scrapbook/tutorial/bin/dep https://github.com/golang/dep/releases/download/v0.4.1/dep-linux-amd64 && chmod +x /home/scrapbook/tutorial/bin/dep`{{execute}}